Maggiertv/workmanager/README.md

 # workmanager
-A little .batch Script
+Just a few little .batch Scripts.

-This should manage your employees.
+This should manage your employees work, or help you with some basic configs.